Crystal Hefner: Allegations about relationship with Hugh Hefner

+In the years following Hugh Hefner’s death, Hefner publicly spoke positively about their relationship.
+In 2017, she described him as a “kind and humble soul” and said that he had changed and saved her life and made her feel loved every day.
+In 2020, on the third anniversary of his death, she called him her “greatest ally”, credited him with teaching her kindness, and said that he had made her feel “extremely important and adored” during their ten years together.

 In 2020, Hefner claimed she almost died due to a fat transfer procedure considered to be plastic surgery.
 Her memoir, Only Say Good Things: Surviving Playboy and Finding Myself, a tell-all memoir about her experiences at the Playboy Mansion and with Hugh Hefner, was published in January 2024.
 She backed allegations which surfaced in recent time that the Playboy Mansion was a toxic environment filled with sexual abuse.
 She claimed she was "imprisoned" during her time at the mansion.
 In an interview with The Guardian, she claimed that "Hef was on the extreme side of narcissism," and that "I had to play mind games to survive."